'A scary number' of retail companies are facing bankruptcy amid the coronavirus pandemic

 Such is the current life for McGrail and others in the retail bankruptcy and restructuring fields.
 In talking to a host of experts, one thing is abundantly clear: more retail bankruptcies are very likely over the next twelve months.

-For those retailers seeking to emerge from bankruptcy, vendors are likely to be tepid to ship them product while at the same time tightening payment terms as the pandemic rages on.
+Even for those retailers emerging from bankruptcy, vendors are likely to be tepid to ship them product while at the same time tightening payment terms as the pandemic rages on.

 That one-two punch usually kills a wounded retailer for good.